oahhariri/SwiftyTooltip/README.md

 )
 ```

-For improved readability and cleaner usage, you can also create a custom view extension:
+For cleaner and more readable code, you can extend `View` like this:

 ```swift
 extension View {